Treatment for Cognitive Behavioral Disorders in Weston, FL

 Severity or duration of symptoms should not be equated with “complexity” per se.
 There is no single answer to this question, but here are five possibilities.

-One reason for considering a case to be complex is that that there are co-occurring diagnoses.
+One reason a case may be considered complex is that there are co-occurring diagnoses.
 Having more than one clinical condition can result in a synergistic effect in which each one feeds into and complicates the other(s).
 This makes it difficult to set priorities and organize an effective treatment plan.

 Another reason for a case being complex is that it defies clear diagnostic understanding.
 Some cases are “a little of this and a little of that,” which can add up to a whole lot of complexity that is far more difficult to address than the sum of its parts.
-Sometimes the best that can be done is to place the case into a “diagnostic ballpark” and work from there versus searching for a diagnostic needle in a haystack.
+Sometimes the best that can be done is to place the case into a “diagnostic ballpark” and work from there instead of painstakingly searching for the one most “apt” diagnosis.

 The third reason that makes a case complex is that standard treatment protocols have not been successful despite being well designed and implemented.